JayWalker512/CryptoNoter/README.md

 sudo sh install.sh
 ```

+During the installation process, you are REQUIRED to specify your Monero Wallet Address.
+If you do not specify your wallet address, the installer will prompt you for it before proceeding with installation.

 * Install Control Panel (Vesta CP or Cpanel)
 * Set Up Your Domain DNS Properly & Configure Firewalls
 * Use CertBot To Assign SSL For Your Domain